 From writing business rules on enterprise stacks to orchestrating autonomous AI agents under regulatory constraints — each phase built the intuition the next one needed.

 Data Scientist and applied ML researcher with 15 years building production AI systems at the intersection of large language models, graph analytics, and enterprise compliance.
 Currently architecting multi-agent LLM orchestration and knowledge graph infrastructure for regulatory workflows in financial services — and independently researching in-context learning theory and model compression.
 I write about the gap between ML research and production reality: what the papers don't tell you, what breaks at scale, and what's worth building from scratch.
+I'm also the creator and maintainer of hexahype.us — a free, interactive platform teaching how AI actually works from first principles.

 Below: the arc that got me here — not a career history, but a sequence of transformations where each identity was prerequisite to the next.